Mortgage interest relief at source: History

+Reduction and abolition

+In 1994 the rate of relief was reduced by Kenneth Clarke, with further reductions in 1995 and 1997.
 MIRAS was completely abolished in April 2000 by Gordon Brown, who argued it had become a middle class perk.

-Receiving MIRAS was one of the justifications given by mortgage advisers when selling endowment mortgages.
+Republic of Ireland

 There is a similar scheme in the Republic of Ireland, although not available for mortgages drawn down after 2013.